kwabena53/front-end-challenge/README.md

 ## Project Objective

-This is this a simple complete react App that manageS a list of products and their historical.
-It uses Redux for state managment, React-Router for routing, Normalizr for normalizing data in redux store, redux-persist to persist data in store and Jest and React Testing Library for testing prices.
+This is a simple complete react App that manages a list of products and their historical prices.
+It uses Redux for state managment, React-Router for routing, Normalizr for normalizing data in redux store, redux-persist to persist data in store and Jest and React Testing Library for testing.

+## Have a feel online
+You can test the online version hosted on [Netlify](https://myproducthistory.netlify.app/)

 ## How to run the Program on Your Computer